cisco/mindmeld/docs/source/userguide/kb.rst

 	>>> qa = QuestionAnswerer(app_path='my_app')
 	>>> qa.get(index='menu_items', name='pork and shrimp', restaurant_id='B01CGKGQ40', _sort='price', _sort_type='asc')

-It's often desirable to sort by distance to find best matches with user's current location taken into account.
+To sort by distance to find best matches with user's current location taken into account.

 	>>> from mmworkbench.components import QuestionAnswerer
 	>>> qa = QuestionAnswerer(app_path='my_app')
-	>>> qa.get(index='menu_items', name='pork and shrimp', _sort='location', _sort_type='distance', _sort_location='33.14,123.15')
+	>>> qa.get(index='menu_items', name='pork and shrimp', _sort='location', _sort_type='distance', _sort_location='37.77,122.41')

 The basic search API is designed to have an intuitive interface that works for the most common use cases.
-It has certain limitations to keep the interface clean and simple including:
+It has certain limitations to keep the interface simple and clean including.

-	* filters based on number or date ranges are not supported.
+	* Filters on number or date ranges are not supported.
 	* Only one custom sort criteria is allowed.

 Question Answerer provides advanced search API for more advanced use case which require more fine-grained control of the knowledge base search behavior.
 The advanced search APIs are described in the next section.